 J.T.
 Bloodworth was promoted to assistant coach and recruiting coordinator of the University of California San Diego baseball program in July of 2014.
-He was in his fifth season with the Tritons in 2017, having joined the staff as a volunteer in September of 2012.
+He is in his sixth season with the Tritons in 2018, having joined the staff as a volunteer in September of 2012.
 In addition to overseeing the recruiting operation, Bloodworth is the hitting instructor, works with the infielders, and also coaches third base.

 In 2017, UC San Diego posted a 44-19 overall record as NCAA Division II West Region champions and national runners-up.
 The finish matched the best in program history, while the 44 wins were second-most all-time.
 Since Bloodworth's arrival, the Tritons have gone 175-101 with three NCAA and four California Collegiate Athletic Association (CCAA) Championship berths, three trips to West Regional finals, one region title and one conference tourney crown.

 Bloodworth continues to guide a stellar Triton defense that has ranked in the top 21 in Division II in fielding percentage at .970 or better in each of his five seasons, most recently ninth (.974) in 2017.
 The 2014 squad that went 38-16 overall and brought home the CCAA tournament banner, was fifth nationally in fielding (.974) and eighth in double plays turned (54).
 In 2013, UCSD was 11th with a .972 clip.

 Leading up to his arrival in La Jolla, Bloodworth was the top assistant coach and recruiting coordinator at Lon Morris College in Jacksonville, Texas, for the 2012 season.
 In that same year, he also served as an instructor at IMG Academy in Bradenton, Fla., developing high school players from around the country.